galaxyproject/galaxy-hub/content/news/2024-09-03-GBCC2025/index.md

 * LinkedIn ([Bioconductor](https://www.linkedin.com/company/bioconductor/), [Galaxy](https://www.linkedin.com/company/galaxyproject/))
 * BlueSky ([Galaxy](https://bsky.app/profile/galaxyproject.bsky.social))

 **Stay Tuned**: Registration details and further information will be announced in the coming months.
-Mark your calendars for June 23-26, 2025, and we look forward to seeing you at Cold Spring Harbor Laboratory\!
+Mark your calendars for June 23-26, 2025, and we look forward to seeing you at Cold Spring Harbor Laboratory!